mtomasino1/Rant-Club/README.md

 # How to add command handlers
 New commands that respond to ! messages are added by creating a new class and putting it in the `handlers/commands` directory.
 This class needs to extend the commandBase class.
 To make it work correctly, you need to take care of the following things:
-* Create a constructor that accepts `models` an argument and sets the `description`, `helpText`, and `name` properties.
+* Create a constructor that accepts `models` an argument and sets the `descriptionText`, `helpText`, and `name` properties.
 These are essential for proper running and showing help information.
 Example for the addInsult command:
 ```
 constructor(models) {
     super(models);
-    this.description = "Lets the user add insults to the database"
+    this.descriptionText = "Lets the user add insults to the database"
     this.helpText = "Usage: `!addInsult [insult to add]` | Allows other bot operations to randomly use this insult going forward."
     this.name = "addInsult"
 }